derdoktor667/DShotRMT/README.md

 1.  **Signal Generation (TX):** The library uses an RMT 'bytes_encoder'.
 This encoder is configured with the specific pulse durations for DShot '0' and '1' bits based on the selected speed (e.g., DSHOT300, DSHOT600).
 When a user calls `sendThrottle()`, the library constructs a 16-bit DShot frame (11-bit throttle, 1-bit telemetry request, 4-bit CRC) and hands it to the RMT encoder.
 The RMT hardware then autonomously generates the correct electrical signal on the specified GPIO pin.

 2.  **Bidirectional Telemetry (RX):** For bidirectional communication, the library configures a second RMT channel in receive mode on the same GPIO. **An external pull-up resistor (e.g., 2k Ohm to 3.3V) is required for this to work.** When the ESC sends back a telemetry signal, the RMT peripheral captures it.
-An interrupt service routine intelligently differentiates between eRPM-only frames (21 GCR bits) and full telemetry frames (110 GCR bits).
-It then decodes the GCR-encoded signal, validates its CRC, and stores the resulting telemetry data in thread-safe `atomic` variables.
-The main application can then poll for this data using the `getTelemetry()` method.
+An interrupt service routine (ISR) intelligently differentiates between different frame lengths.
+    -   For **eRPM telemetry**, the ISR decodes the 21-bit GCR frame using the common DShot logic.
+It correctly interprets the `eeem mmmm mmmm` extended format to calculate the motor's period and derive a highly accurate RPM value.
+    -   For **full telemetry**, it decodes the 110-bit GCR frame to extract temperature, voltage, and current.
+    The resulting data is stored in thread-safe `atomic` variables, which can be polled via the `getTelemetry()` method.

 ## ⏱️ DShot Timing Information